-Ho Math and Chess has received the following media reports and awards since its inception of franchising in 2004.
+Ho Math Chess has received the following media reports and awards since its inception of franchising in 2004.

 Ho Math Chess workbooks have been translated into Turkish.